MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 Sarah: **"**Never have I had such a difficult time selecting a guest track!
 Each album of Janko's is a wonder in its own right, standing out from the previous release.
 Surprising at each turn, Janko's arrangements ar a delight to follow.
 This particular track from the -- album, --, **"**

 ## Janko Nilovic and the Soul Surfers - Say it Softly
-Sarah: **"**This song feels like wading thhrough a dream, or perhaps it feels like a mid afternoon drive through the warm countryside with the windows down.
+Sarah: **"**This song feels like wading through a dream, or perhaps it feels like a mid afternoon drive through the warm countryside with the windows down.
 Maybe they are the same thing.**"**

 ## Aura Safari - Niagara
 Sarah: **"**Realeased earlier this year, this track from the Italian Jazz Fusion quintet [Aura Safari](https://aurasafari.bandcamp.com/) is an emotional masterpiece.
 Trippy energy gives way to softness but the invitation to travel remains.**"**